plinss/acmebot/README.md

 the certificate will be re-issued and reinstalled.

-When certificates are issued or re-issued,
+When certificates are issued or re-issued, local DNS updates will be attempted (to update TLSA records) and associated services will be reloaded.

-TLSA record updates will be attempted and associated services will be reloaded.
+When using remote DNS updates, all configured TLSA records will be verified and updated as needed on each run.

 All certificates and private keys will normally be processed on each run, to restrict processing to specific private keys (and their certificates),